National Aeronautics and Space Administration

-William Surles "Bill" McArthur, Jr., (Colonel, USA, Ret.)
+William Surles "Bill" McArthur, Jr., (Colonel, U.S. Army, Ret.)

-EXPERIENCE: : McArthur graduated from West Point in June 1973 and was commissioned as a Second Lieutenant in the U.S. Army.
+EXPERIENCE: : McArthur graduated from West Point in June 1973 and was commissioned as a second lieutenant in the U.S. Army.
 Following a tour with the 82nd Airborne Division at Fort Bragg, North Carolina, he entered the U.S. Army Aviation School in 1975.
 He was the top graduate of his flight class and was designated an Army aviator in June 1976.
 He subsequently served as an aeroscout team leader and brigade aviation section commander with the 2nd Infantry Division in the Republic of Korea.
 In 1978, he was assigned to the 24th Combat Aviation Battalion in Savannah, Georgia, where he served as a company commander, platoon leader and operations officer.
 After completing studies at Georgia Tech, he was assigned to the Department of Mechanics at West Point as an assistant professor.
 In June 1987, he graduated from the U.S. Naval Test Pilot School and was designated an experimental test pilot.
-Other military schools completed include the Army Parachutist Course, the Jumpmaster Course and the Command and General Staff Officers’ Course.
+Other military schools completed include the Army Parachutist course, the Jumpmaster course and the Command and General Staff Officers’ course.

-McArthur retired from the Army in 2001.
+McArthur retired from the U.S. Army in 2001.

 A master army aviator, he has logged more than 9,000 flight hours in 41 different air/spacecrafts.